josevarghese/brave-payments-verification/readme.txt

 == Frequently Asked Questions ==

+= It doesn't work =

+Please check that your .htaccess file is configured correctly (it should contain "RewriteEngine On").
+On a fresh Wordpress install, you can generate the .htaccess file by going to Settings -> Permalinks, choosing a permalink format and clicking Save Changes.

+You can also debug rewrite rules with with https://wordpress.org/plugins/rewrite-rules-inspector/

 = How can I define a well-known uri? =

 Set a callback for an URI (e.g., "/.well-known/robots.txt"),